What is the quality of your work like?

 Have you won any Awards for your LEGO® creations?

-Yes I have been very lucky and won a few, winning the best in show at Brickvention – Australia’s Largest LEGO® show twice, and also finishing in the top 4 at Brickworld, the USA’s largest LEGO® show.
-In July 2011 I was lucky enough to win best MEGA creation at brickworld in Chicago for my 250,000 piece Love Boat model.
+Ryan has been very lucky and won a few, winning the best in show at Brickvention – Australia’s Largest LEGO® show twice, and also finishing in the top 4 at Brickworld, the USA’s largest LEGO® show.
+In July 2011 he was lucky enough to win best MEGA creation at Brickworld in Chicago for his 250,000 piece Love Boat model.